OnepilotDownload

 This is a complement to Paths 1 and 2, not a replacement.
 Most people run a chat channel plus either SSH or Onepilot.

-What about running Hermes without owning a server?
+How to run Hermes without owning a server

 Same answer as desktop: you rent one.
 Hermes runs in 2 GB of RAM cleanly; a $5/month VPS handles it.